emylincon/chatbot/usage.md

 tfl tube service report
 tfl journey duration from se1 5hp to se18 3px
-tfl live arrivals for 53 at dunton road
+tfl live arrivals for 53 at dunton road tfl live arrivals for northern at bank underground station
 ```

 ## News